Skip to primary navigation Skip to content Skip to footer

 Another Charleston original is Planters Punch, invented right here at the Planters Inn; which is perfect for you because this is a great time in your tour to stop and enjoy a cocktail.

-Made of dark rum, juice, grenadine and simple syrup, it’s no wonder Planters Punch was first invented in this a city thats history is soaked in rum.
+Made of dark rum, juice, grenadine, and simple syrup, it’s no wonder Planters Punch was first invented in a city with a history that is soaked in rum.

 Stop 6: Historic Charleston City Market